ompc

 Calling mexFunctions from Python

-The file mex.py contain a function called mexFunc.
-This Python function wraps any dynamic-link library that exports an extern mexFunction (according to mex API).
-This function will determine the number of input and output arguments and will automatically create C-arrays emulating a regular mexFunction call.
+- create C-arrays emulating a regular mexFunction call.
 This example does not need MATLAB®!
 The comiled dynamic-link libraries can be called even from C or FORTRAN.

-Run the file mex.py to see.
+Run the file mex.py .

 Emulating nargin/nargout, assigning to a function call